jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Make it work, then make it beautiful, then if you really, really have to, make it fast.
 90 percent of the time, if you make it beautiful, it will already be fast.
 So really, just make it beautiful!_ — Joe Armstrong

+_Make it work, make it right, make it fast._ — Kent Beck

 _I’m not a great programmer.
 I’m just a good programmer with great habits._ — Kent Beck

 _Learning to program teaches you how to think.
 Computer science is a liberal art._ — Steve Jobs